Anuj-12/baremetal_bluerover/README.md

 # Bluerover

-A baremetal no-HAL STM32F401RE focused on building a rover from ground up by building custom drivers.
+A baremetal no-HAL STM32F401RE project focused on building a rover from ground up by building custom drivers.
 - Modular embedded architecture
 - Interrupt driven UART communication
-- Blutooth command handling
+- Bluetooth command handling
 - PWM motor control

 This project is primarly a learning platform for: